 Modifications to Subscriber Agreement are only binding upon TRADS if contained in a written amendment signed by authorized representatives of TRADS.

 These Terms and Conditions are subject to change from time to time.
 Such changes, modifications, additions or deletions shall be effective immediately upon notice thereof which may be given by any reasonable means, including, but not limited to, posting such changes on the website.
 Accordingly, Subscriber should periodically review these Terms and Conditions.
 By continuing to enter the Website, Subscriber acknowledges and agrees that it shall be bound by any such modifications.

-Subscriber shall notify TRADS immediately of any changes to the information on the Subscriber’s Application for access to TRADS Services.
+Subscriber shall notify TRADS immediately of any changes to the information on the Subscriber’s Application.
 Notification of any changes shall be sent via email to firstname.lastname@example.org.
-Subscriber acknowledges that changes to the business location, classification or other material facts may require additional credentialing review, including but not limited to, a new site visit.
-TRADS reserves the right to terminate the license to use TRADS Services without further notice, including, upon receipt of any change in Subscriber’s status which in TRADS sole discretion would cause the Subscriber to be unable to comply with its obligations under the Agreement.
+Subscriber acknowledges that changes to the business location, classification or other material facts may be subject to re-credentialing by TRADS.
+TRADS reserves the right to terminate the license to use TRADS Services without further notice, including, upon TRADS’ notice of any change in Subscriber’s status, which change, in TRADS sole discretion, would cause the Subscriber not to meet, or to no longer meet, TRADS’ credentialing standards, or to be unable to comply with Subscriber’s obligations under the Agreement.

 Subscriber shall (and cause its Permitted Users to) hold in confidence and shall (and shall cause its Permitted Users to) not disclose, in whole or in part, information relating to TRADS’ business, including, without limitation, products, services, systems, processes, pricing, data sources, test results, and other TRADS technical and financial information, including the terms of the Subscriber Agreement, as well as TRADS Services and Services Information, and any analyses, compilations and reports derived from any of the foregoing.